sylefeb/tinygpus/README.md

 ### Context

 I started the `DMC-1` after my initial `doomchip` experiments.
 The [original doomchip](https://twitter.com/sylefeb/status/1258808333265514497), which is [available in the Silice repository](https://github.com/sylefeb/Silice/tree/master/projects/doomchip) was pushing the idea of running the Doom render loop *without any CPU*.
-This means that the entire rendering algorithm was turned into specialized logic -- a Doom dedicated chip that could not do anything else but render E1M1 ... so much fun!
+This means that the entire rendering algorithm was turned into specialized logic -- a Doom dedicated chip that could not do anything else but render E1M1 ... !

 I went on to design several versions, including one using SDRAM to store level and textures.
 This was a fun experiment, but of course the resulting design is very large because every part of the algorithm becomes a piece of a complex dedicated circuit.
 That might be desirable under specific circumstances, but is otherwise highly unusual.
 You see, normally one seeks to produce compact hardware designs, minimizing the resource usage, and in particular the number of logic gates (or their LUTs equivalent in FPGAs).

-When you have (relatively) large FPGAs like the `de10-nano` or `ULX3S 85F` I was using, this is not a top concern, because the design still fits easily.
+When targetting boards with (relatively) large FPGAs like the `de10-nano` or `ULX3S 85F` I was using, this is not a top concern, because the design still fits easily.
 But there's a lot to be said about trying to be parsimonious and make the best of the resources you have.
 I come from an age where computers where not powerful beyond imagination as they are today, and where optimizing was not only done for fun, it was *essential*.
 And when I say optimizing, I mean it in all possible ways: better algorithms (lower complexity), clever tricks, and informed low level CPU optimizations, usually directly in assembly code.
 Of course we could not go past the hardware.
 But now we can!
 Because thanks to FPGAs and the emergence of open source toolchains we are empowered with designing and quickly testing our own hardware!

 This got me wondering.
 The `doomchip` is one extreme point of putting everything in hardware and redoing the entire render loop *from scratch*.
-The other extreme point -- also very interesting -- is to take [Doom source code](https://github.com/id-Software/DOOM) and run it on a custom SOC.
+The other extreme point -- also very interesting -- is to take the [Doom source code](https://github.com/id-Software/DOOM) and run it on a custom *SOC* ('system on a chip', the CPU, RAM and other pieces of hardware around).
 There, the skills are all on [designing a very efficient hardware SOC](https://www.youtube.com/watch?v=3ZBAZ5QoCAk) with a good CPU and well thought out memory layout and cache.
-There are in betweens, with source ports requiring [careful engine optimizations](https://kilograham.github.io/rp2040-doom/).
+Some source ports require [in depth, careful engine optimizations](https://kilograham.github.io/rp2040-doom/) to fit the target hardware.

-> There are so many excellent ports, I am just citing a few for context here.
+> There are so many excellent ports, I am just linking to a few for context here.

 So the questions I asked myself were, *Could we design a GPU for Doom and other games of this era?
 What would its architecture be like?
 Could it fit on a small FPGA?*